bansalsamarth/bansalsamarth.github.io/work.md

 layout: page
 title: Selected Work
 ---

+**<a href="https://restofworld.org/2020/all-the-data-fit-to-sell/" target='_blank'> Inside India’s booming dark data economy</a>**<br>
+*Rest of World | December 22, 2020*

+Long read on India's booming dark data economy: spyware, detectives, data brokers, scammers—all that and more.
+Thanks to lax privacy laws and high consumer demand, details on everything from how you shop to who you date are all for sale.

+---

 <b>Two-part series investigating low-cost ventilators buily by AgVa Healthcare, procured by Indian government during COVID-19</b> *HuffPost India*

 In the last week of May 2020, we began working on a story on what we thought would be a celebration of Indian ingenuity: A startup called AgVa had teamed up with Maruti Suzuki to build what they claimed was the world's cheapest, smallest and most advanced ventilator.